I used to be a voracious reader.

 Discipline yourselves, keep alert.
 Like a roaring lion your adversary the devil prowls around, looking for someone to devour.

 Rachael Carmen and I are cut out of the same stubborn cloth.
-Both of us are reluctant converts to homeschooling, and we both struggle with our plans versus God’s plans.
+Both of us are reluctant converts to homeschooling, and we both struggled with our plans versus God’s plans.